Skip to content

 # Pull only English and German

-comvi pull --lang en,de
+comvi pull --locale en,de

 # Pull only French